Blogging Tips – Exclusive

 There’s no question it’s a good idea to hold a conversation with your readers.
 But it needs to be genuine dialogue.

-If you want to engage your readers, they have to feel genuinely interested in interacting with them when you communicate with them, rather than just talking to them.
+If you want to engage your readers, they must feel genuinely interested in interacting with them when you communicate rather than just talking to them.
 How do you do this?
 Well, there are many ways.

 Hot topics

-You can put questions to them, throw out challenges, or invite them to give their opinion on the hot topics of the day.
+You can ask them questions, throw out challenges, or invite them to give their opinions on the hot topics of the day.
 When you do any of those things, you are taking the first step in opening up a dialogue with your readers, and that’s a great strategy for any blogger.

 But there’s also a second step you must take.
-You need to demonstrate that when a reader responds to your overtures, you are willing to listen and indeed come back to them, where appropriate, with suitable answers.
+You must demonstrate that when a reader responds to your overtures, you are willing to listen and return to them, where appropriate, with suitable answers.

 Second lesson

-OK, so that’s the first lesson that Bobo can teach us.
-Now I come to the second one.
-And this is just as important.
-Apparently, when I had a conversation with this toy rabbit all those years ago, grownups would stop in their tracks to listen.
-The reason being: they found it quite funny.
+OK, so that’s the first lesson Bobo can teach us.
+Now I come to the second one, and this is just as important.
+When I had a conversation with this toy rabbit all those years ago, grownups would stop in their tracks to listen.
+The reason is that they found it quite funny.

-I’m not sure whether to be proud of my childhood comedy skills or embarrassed, but one thing I can say is that I was doing something – with a little help from Bobo – that all bloggers should strive to do.
+I’m not sure whether to be proud of my childhood comedy skills or embarrassed, but I can say that I was doing something – with a little help from Bobo – that all bloggers should strive to do.
 I was being entertained.

 Blogging success

-As a blogger, it’s great to have a conversation with your readers.
+As a blogger, it’s great to converse with your readers.
 If you do that, you are, in my opinion, well on your way to blogging success.
-But to be truly successful, the conversation you are having needs to engage and interest your audience.
+But to be truly successful, your conversation needs to engage and interest your audience.

-It would help if you were entertaining or, at the very least interesting.
+It would help if you were entertaining or, at the very least, interesting.
 Otherwise, what’s in it for the reader?
 Why should they bother to read on?
-So there you have it.
-Two important blogging tips that can be usefully applied to the next blog you write.
-I’d love to take credit for this wisdom, but the truth is I owe it all to a fluffy, cuddly bunny called Bobo.
+So there you have it- two important blogging tips that can be usefully applied to the next blog you write.
+I’d love to take credit for this wisdom, but I owe it all to a fluffy, cuddly bunny called Bobo.

 Share